EMBRYOPSIDA Pirani & Prado

 Estimates of live above-ground biomass in Pinaceae-dominated forests are in the order of 0.8-0.9 x 106 kg ha-1, Pseudotsuga menziesii perhaps even reaching 1.6 x 106 kg ha-1 (see Franklin & Dryness 1973).
 Figures for the total above + below ground carbon in boreal forests are about 505 PgC, ca 34.2 kgC m-2, and a mean turnover time of (45.4-)53.3(-73.4) years (Carvalhais et al. 2014: tables S1 and S2).
 The fraction of biomass in the foliage decreases with latitude, that in the root tends to increase, both changes connected with the increased longevity of the needles and associated low values of new leaves produced annually in far northern conifers (Reich et al. 2014a: p.
 13705 has it backwards; see Reich 2014b: fig. 2).
-Accumulation of non-flammable litter under genera like Tsuga and Picea can be massive, and it can also protect the trees against ground fires, while litter of Pinus, much more flammable, accumulates less (Cornwell et al. 2015 and references).
+Accumulation of relatively non-flammable litter under genera like Tsuga and Picea can be massive, and it can also protect the trees against ground fires, while litter of Pinus, much more flammable, accumulates less (Cornwell et al. 2015 and references; for fires, seee below).
 Wood of Pinaceae, as in other conifers, is broken down mostly by brown rot fungi.
 These fungi cannot degrade lignin, but readily break down cellulose and hemicellulose, leaving behind brown, crumbly detritus that is very rich in lignin and resistant to decay (Boddy & Watkinson 1995; see above).

 Associated with the tolerance of many Pinaceae to burning is the fact that a number of species of Pinus in particular are pioneer plants that regenerate soon after a burn, and the genus is noted for including a number of invasive species, being aggressive colonizers after disturbance (Richardson & Rejmanek 2004).
 ECM suilloid fungi are notably common on Pinaceae, perhaps because the fungi establish ECM asssociations in early successional situations (Bruns et al. 2002; Hayward et al. 2015); ECM suilloid basidiomycetes include genera like Rhizopogon and Gomphidium.
 Suillus in particular is noted for its association with Pinus, and its spores seem to be very widely dispersed (Hayward et al. 2015).